Is the North Shore Sharks Soccer Club a Non-Profit

 The club doesn't turn a profit (see FAQ about non-profit status).
 Club financials, reports and AGM minutes are available to paid members on written request.
 Since 2017 the club has run a balanced budget.
 See Club Information > Fee Breakdown for an overview of how the player fee is spent.

-Are there vacancies in the executive / why only two executive officers / who runs the club
+Are there vacancies in the executive / who runs the club

 Does it take much time to run the club